 Greencore supports the "Stronger Together" campaign1 in the UK, which is a multi-stakeholder initiative aimed at reducing modern slavery.
-Each UK site is a Stronger Together business partner and has publicly committed to putting measures in place to help prevent and tackle hidden labour exploitation.
+As set out in Table 2, the majority of the sites are a Stronger Together business partner and are committed to putting measures in place to help prevent and tackle hidden labour exploitation.

 Members of the Technical, Purchasing and Human Resources functions in the UK have attended Stronger Together training sessions in order to both increase understanding of the nature of hidden labour exploitation and also prevent its occurrence within Greencore.
-The resources provided by the Stronger Together campaign, including multi-lingual posters and leaflets, are available throughout each Greencore site.
+The resources provided by the Stronger Together campaign, including multi-lingual posters and leaflets, are available throughout the Greencore sites.